Swapnil1308/Flipkart/README.md

 ## Export the test
  Go to File, select Export Test Case as eg. Java/Junit/Webdriver Save the file.

-*We can export the test case in Python, Ruby, C# as well.
+*We can export the test case in Python, Ruby, C# as well*

 ## Commands in Selenium
  * Right-click on any blank space within the page, this will bring up the Selenium IDE context menu.